tjob/ft-vac-control/software/traces/README.md

 # Serial signal traces

-These traces (.sr files) capture the output signal of the Festool CT-F I Bluetooth module when not connected to a CT vacuum extractor.
+These traces (.sr files) capture the output signal of the Festool CT-F I/M Bluetooth module when not connected to a CT vacuum extractor.
 They can be viewed using [Pulseview](https://sigrok.org/wiki/PulseView) from the sigrok project.

 ## Power on reset [(Startup.sr)](Startup.sr)
 Approximately 590 ms after power on, the Bluetooth module sends a single 1 byte message of `0x1d` to the extractor.
 It's function is unknown.

 ## Manual remote on [(On.sr)](On.sr)
-When the Bluetooth module receives the first (and all other odd numbered) press of the manual remote button the module sends 3 separate messages to the extractor.
+When the Bluetooth module receives the first (and all other odd numbered) press of the manual remote (CT-F I) button the module sends 3 separate messages to the extractor.
 Each is two bytes long.

 ```
 Message 1: